HCLS Passport Center

 - A $15 fee is required for each photo needed.

 - Acceptable forms of payment for these additional fees include Visa, Mastercard, cash in the exact amount or checks made payable to Howard County Library System.
+However, the Department of State only accepts payment by check or money order.

 If you are planning to travel within 2 weeks, YOU NEED TO APPLY IN PERSON in Washington D.C.